ServiceNow CMDB Best Practices: Complete 2026 Guide

 How do you keep a ServiceNow CMDB accurate?

-Automated discovery is the primary mechanism for CMDB accuracy.
+High-frequency discovery cycles are the primary mechanism for CMDB accuracy.
 Manual entry cannot keep pace with dynamic IT environments.
 Deploy agent-based and agentless discovery on a configurable schedule, use reconciliation rules to merge multi-source data without duplicates, and establish CI ownership accountability for every class.
 Pair automated discovery with CI health monitoring dashboards that alert data stewards to stale, orphaned, or non-compliant records before they impact ITSM processes.
 Virima’s codeless ServiceNow integration keeps discovered CI data synchronized automatically, without custom development or manual imports.

 How long does ServiceNow CMDB implementation take?